 Student debt visual

-Parent-owned 529 plans are treated as parental assets on the FAFSA, with only up to 5.64% of the account value factored into the calculation.
-This can lead to a slight reduction in need-based aid.
+Parent-owned 529 plans are treated as parental assets on the FAFSA, with up to 5.64% of the account value factored into the expected family contribution.
+The effect on need-based aid is typically modest.
+When a student owns the account, however, up to 20% of its value is considered, which can have a more substantial impact on aid eligibility.

 Limited Investing Options, Funding Limits, and High Fees